Wireless microphones are prone to interference, noise, drop-outs, and many other RF problems.

 1. Multi-path Interference

-Multi-path interference is caused by portions of RF energy arriving at the receiver's antenna at slightly different times.
+Multi-path interference is when portions of RF energy arriving at the receiver's antenna at slightly different times.
 You may remember an example of this as "ghosts" in the analog TV days.
 Radio waves always travel as straight lines, so to get around a corner they must bounce.
 As a transmitted wave spreads, it encounters surfaces that reflect or absorb different parts of the wave.
 As these waves bounce off of and around surfaces, they arrive at the receiver at slightly different times and thus out of phase—creating dropouts and dead-spots for wireless microphones.
 Also the polarity of the wave flips 180 degrees every time it reflects off a surface.
+When these signals mix in your antenna they almost always cause signal cancellation and therefore drop outs.
 This is a common problem for wireless microphone systems indoors, where there are a multitude of opportunities for RF to reflect off surfaces.

 Multi-path is particularly problematic for microphones since they are constantly in motion and changing angles.
 So before showtime, diagnose your performance space for multi-path by simulating the motion of the talent, and walk around the entire area with a mic while monitoring RF signal level and audio at the receiver position.